no-day/create-fp-ts-lib/README.md

 5. Use `v1.0.1` as "Tag version" and "Release title"
 6. Click "Publish release"
 7. Check the "Actions" tab to see if CI runs properly

-## Limitations

-- Currently only one module (index.ts) is supported.
-We'll fix that soon.